mugunthan-krishnan/file-compressor/README.md

 5. ‘Download ZIP File’ button appears on the screen.
 After the decompression is successful, the button appears.

 6. Click on ‘Download ZIP File’.
 The decompressed file(s) are downloaded as a zip file to the default downloads directory in your local machine.
 The zip file name is ‘decompressed.zip’.

+**Note**: The 'decompressed.zip' file contains the decompressed original files.
+Extracting the zip file will give the decompressed files.
+These files are viewable.